Disko Bay: Geography

 To the south the coastline is complicated with multiple waterways of skerries and small islands in the Aasiaat archipelago.
 Qasigiannguit and Ilimanaq are the main settlements in the southeastern inlet, just south of the outflow of Ilulissat Icefjord.

-From the north the bay is bounded by Qeqertarsuaq, the largest island on the western coast.
+From the north the bay is bounded by Qeqertarsuaq (Disko Island), the largest island on the western coast.
 North of Ilulissat and west of Alluttoq Island the bay transforms into Sullorsuaq Strait separating Qeqertarsuaq from Nuussuaq Peninsula.